One Year Attachment Based Psychoanalytic Psychotherapy Supervision Training (ABPPS): Online

 According to the path you take, there are also different requirements for your log, records and supervision practice during the course.
 More detailed information is available in the course prospectus available to download from this page.

-The course is on-line and takes place on 10 Saturdays over 10 months from May 2025-March 2026 (excluding August 2025).
+The course is delivered monthly online for 10 Saturdays across May 2026 – March 2026 (excluding August).
 Students are also expected to attend small groups between monthly sessions.

 Understanding psychotherapy within the context of attachment relationships means that we see it as a co-operative venture between therapist and client.
 The aim is to develop a secure base from which to explore the unconscious and experiences of loss and trauma.
 We see attachment relationships between individuals as being shaped by groups and society as a whole, over the life cycle.